Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 \begin{itemize} \item \textbf{Non-parametric Bootstrapping:} For frequentist strategies such as MAIC and G-computation (ML), standard errors and confidence intervals are derived via non-parametric bootstrapping \citep{efron1979bootstrap}.
 The IPD is resampled $R$ times, and the entire estimation procedure is repeated for each resample.
 The variance of the treatment effect is estimated as the sample variance of the $R$ bootstrap replicates.

-\item \textbf{Bayesian Posterior Inference:} Inference is fully Bayesian.
+\item \textbf{Bayesian Posterior Inference (Bayesian G-computation only):} For the Bayesian G-computation strategy, inference is fully Bayesian.
 Uncertainty is quantified using the posterior distribution of the marginal treatment effect, which naturally propagates uncertainty from the outcome model parameters and the missing potential outcomes.